Mahiibk/tableau-dashboards/README.md

 ## Contributing
 If you'd like to contribute or improve this project, feel free to fork the repository and submit a pull request.

-## Contact
-For any queries or collaboration, reach out to me at [your email] or connect with me on LinkedIn: [Your LinkedIn Profile].